🔼The name Amram: Summary

 Jones' Dictionary of Old Testament Proper Names reads People Of Exaltation.
-NOBS Study Bible Name List reads A People Exalted.
+NOBSE Study Bible Name List reads A People Exalted.

 BDB Theological Dictionary lists the above mentioned possibility, but also insists on the existence of the root עמר III, which in cognate languages means to live, to live long or even to worship (being in the "grip" of life or of devotion).